Highlights of Tamil Nadu and Kerala

 Overnight in Kumbakonam.

-On arrival in Tanjore, after lunch, transfer to the hotel to relax.
+On arrival in Tanjore, transfer to the hotel for relaxation.

 Overnight in Tanjore.